 Excessive underarm sweating is a medical condition that affects millions of people around the world everyday.
-This condition can be embarrassing and stressful where you may have to change clothes multiple times a day or avoid social situations where you may get sweaty.
-Dr Gavin Chan (MBBS, Cosmetic Physician, Liposuctionist) explains that until now there have been very few permanent and safe non-surgical solutions to excessive underarm sweating.
+Currently it is estimated that hyperhidrosis affects 4.8% of the population.
+This condition means you may find yourself changing clothes multiple times a day or avoid social situations where you may get sweaty.
+Dr Gavin Chan (MBBS, Cosmetic Doctor, Liposuctionist) explains that until now there have been very few non-surgical solutions to excessive underarm sweating.

 Applying aluminium-based antiperspirants like Driclor can be effective for some people, but it can irritate the underarm skin.
 While having the surgical procedure called Endoscopic Thoracic Sympathectomy (ETS) is effective; it’s a big operation that can result in the sweating occurring in other parts of the body.
 ETS is typically used to treat excessive sweating in certain parts of the body (focal hyperhidrosis), facial blushing, Raynaud’s disease and reflex sympathetic dystrophy.
 Dr Gavin Chan notes that it’s not the best option for underarm sweating as post-surgery the sweating can migrate from the underarms to your trunk or legs.

-Since 2005, led by Dr Gavin Chan our team of highly trained and experienced Cosmetic Doctors and Cosmetic Nurses have specialised in excessive sweating solutions that don’t involve surgery including anti-wrinkle injections and miraDry treatment.
+Since 2005, led by Dr Gavin Chan our team of highly trained and experienced Cosmetic Doctors and Cosmetic Nurses have treated patients for excessive sweating using methods that don’t involve surgery including anti-wrinkle injections and miraDry treatment.